Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 - As I build, I learn, as I learn new techniques and best practices I refactor my code to apply new techniques.
 If I learn something new to improve my code I don’t mind to rewrite it - especially if it is going to save time in the future update or will be easier for the team to use
 - I keep a list open, whenever I have and idea about the code to improve or to do I write it down so I don’t forgot it.
 I use the same list to track bugs I find during development.
 Later I come back to the list to check tasks or bugs
 - I use Git branch to test new things before adding it to master
+- I like to do major code refactoring whenever I finish a major step or task (sometimes it is hard to come up with a perfect plan when you don't have enough knowledge/experience about a framework you'are using)

 # The tech stack used to build the app
 ## Backend